dillydylann/iMessageBridge/iMessageBridgeUWP/README.md

 **Current version: 1.0-a1 (This is only an alpha version so changes in new versions will usually be bug fixes or fixed mistakes in the source code)**

-A .NET interface for the iMessage Bridge API.
+A UWP interface for the iMessage Bridge API.

-Note that .NET 4.5 is required.

 ## Usage/Examples